Union accuses Amazon of illegally interfering with vote

 “Rather than accepting these employees’ choice, the union seems determined to continue misrepresenting the facts in order to drive its own agenda,” Knox said in a statement.
 “We look forward to the next steps in the legal process.”

-Workers overwhelmingly voted against the union, with 1,798 rejecting it and 738 voting in favor of it.
+Workers overwhelmingly voted against forming a union, with 1,798 rejecting it and 738 voting in favor of it.
 A total of 3,117 votes were cast, about 53% of the nearly 6,000 workers at the warehouse.

 The retail union filed the objections to the National Labor Relations Board late Friday, but released it publicly Monday.
 In doing so, the retail union is asking the labor board to investigate the allegations, schedule a hearing, and decide whether to hold a second election or overturn the results.